secwexen/secwexen/README.md

 ## Achievements & Contributions

 - Conducted research in network security and developed new vulnerability scenarios.
-- Developed new Rust modules for the open-source security tool **“AAPP-MART”**.
+- Developed new Python modules for the open-source security tool **“AAPP-MART”**.
 - Published **technical research notes** on malware reverse engineering and network protocol analysis.
 - Performed **vulnerability assessments** and created **Proof of Concept (PoC) exploits** in controlled lab environments.
 - Designed and hosted **CTF challenges** adopted by local cybersecurity communities.